dor2727/TelegramBotLocation/README.md

 ```
 And within each file, place only the `chat_id` of that user

+# User usage

+## start

+This will set your keyboard

+## set_name

+This will tell the admin your name, and will link it yo your `chat_id`

+## set_location

+This is a command that's send via the keyboard.
+Try not to use it manually, as the results may be processed, and typos may affect the post-process.

 # Admin usage

 Place your `chat_id` in the `SUPER_USERS` list.